 The anticipation is building for Friday when The Hunger Games movie hits theaters.
 We have the fever.
 While we didn’t know about the book when it originally released in 2008, we recently gave in to peer-pressure and read it…couldn’t put it down.

 For those who haven’t read the book, it’s based in the future, where the Capital, located in the Rockies, uses the Hunger Games to keep the twelve districts of Panem reminded of the consequences should they try to uprise against them again.
 Each year, two children, one boy and one girl, between the ages of 12 and 18, are randomly drawn to represent their district as a tribute in the Hunger Games.
-It’s required television viewing as the 24 tributes fight to the death, until only one remains.
+It’s required television viewing as the 24 tributes fight to the death until only one remains.

-The book is written from the perspective of Katniss, the main character and girl chosen as Tribute from District 12.
+The book is written from the perspective of Katniss, the main character, and girl chosen as Tribute from District 12.
 This is a great angle as we catch a glimpse of the Games first hand.
 We experience every detail from the Reaping (where the tributes are selected) through the Games.
 She gives us a “commoners” interpretation of life in the District, the Games and both her motivation as well as the Capital’s.

-Will their be differences between the book and the movie?
+Will there be differences between the book and the movie?
 In a recent roundtable with the Hunger Games producer, Nina Jacobson, it was shared that the book is from Katniss’ point of view and the movie goes “beyond that and shows things she (Katniss) can’t see.
 We see more of why the Game Makers do things and how others respond“, making it all come together for those who have read the book, as well as those who have not.
 In fact, the initial feedback came from focus groups consisting of those who had NOT read the book.

 The violence of the books was mentioned by Corrina from Geek Mom, asking how much of that violence was depicted in the movie.
 With gentle words, Jacobson shared: